ghewadesumit/RestDockerApplication/README.md

 data as input parameters to either a GET or POST operation, that will then return JSON result in plain-text to the user.

-## Important Information about the web application
+## Important Information about the application
 Here the webapplication showcases the data of Cincinnati weather for last three years.
 A csv file is provided which gives the data for the Cincinnati's weather for last three years.
 The csv file consist of three columns which are